Rune-Status/sinoz-gokira/README.md

 ```
 if archiveId == 255 && folderId == 255 {
-    releaseManifest, err := assetCache.getReleaseManifest()
+    m, err := cache.getReleaseManifest()
     if err != nil {
         return nil, err
     }

-    // encodes the release manifest with all the versions and checksums
-    // of each archive, into a buffer
-    bufLength := len(releaseManifest.Checksums) * 8
-    buf := buffer.NewHeapByteBuffer(bufLength)
+    bldr := bytes.NewDefaultBuilder()
     for i := 0; i < len(releaseManifest.Checksums); i++ {
-    	buf.WriteInt32(int32(releaseManifest.Checksums[i]))
-    	buf.WriteInt32(int32(releaseManifest.Versions[i]))
+    	bldr.WriteInt32(int32(m.Checksums[i]))
+    	bldr.WriteInt32(int32(m.Versions[i]))
     }

-    // reads the written contents into a byte array
-    byteData := buf.ReadSlice(buf.ReadableBytes())

-    // and return it
-    return byteData, nil
+    return bldr.Build().ToByteArray(), nil
-} else {
-    // getFolderPages() returns ([]byte, error)
-    return assetCache.getFolderPages(archiveId, folderId)
 }

+return cache.getFolderPages(archiveId, folderId)
 ```

 To learn more on how to use this library for your OldSchool RuneScape application, check out the examples directory.

 ## Extras

-#### HeapByteBuffer

-GoKira also comes with its own buffer implementation called `HeapByteBuffer` which operates similarily to netty's `ByteBuf`.
-It grows exponentially when the buffer has reached its limit during a write operation.
+#### bytes.String, Iterator and Builder

+GoKira also comes with its own byte string implementation found within the `bytes` package, which is an immutable rope-like sequence that is designed for efficient byte array concatenation.
+The `bytes.String` itself is immutable and safe to be passed around goroutines.
+To read from the `bytes.String` you can use `bs.Iterator()`.
+To build a new byte string, you can make use of `bytes.NewDefaultBuilder()` which grows exponentially as bytes are written to it.
+Note that you do *NOT* have to make use of this.
+This library will never force you to rely on its utilities!
+Data returned by the cache library will remain in the form of a byte array.

 #### Supported Cryptographic/Compression Utilities